taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 ### Page 11

 The sun has set.
 A fantastic view of the nighttime forest is lit by a full moon.
 Above is the night sky, resplendent with stars and the un-twinkling lights of planets and Orbiter vessels.
 Below, in a large tree with generous branches, is an eSyrup bubble.
 Inside, Iri sits on top of Asoka's head, and Mawé is fast asleep with his head in Min's lap.
-The squireel monkey is sprawled hilariously on its back, safely held in Mawé's arms.
+The squirell monkey is sprawled hilariously on its back, safely held in Mawé's arms.
 Asoka and Iri look up around them with wonder and awe on their faces.
 Min is entranced by the flow of soft yet brilliant colors gently pulsating across Iri and Asoka's clothing.

 Min: **"So, instead of an intradermal shield, you use cuttlefish cloth and mechapets?"**

-Asoka fondles a corner of their outfit, face sad but also proud.
+Asoka fondles a corner of their outfit, face sad but also proud as they fondly scratch Iri above its eye ridges.

-Asoka: **"*Not all of the textiles we use are as advanced as this cuttlefish cloth...but yes, we stitch and splice eSyrup into materials, like the way you splice eSyrup into your cells.*"**
+Asoka: **"*Yeah...both Iri and I are connected to the outfit, so the cloth also connects us.
+We're still learning how to control the cloth, just like how it takes you a while to learn how to control your shield.*"**

 Min reverently touches the cloth near Asoka's hand.